marcinia-sudo/2DECFL2ndOrder/README-alt.md

 # 2DECFL2ndOrder
 The $t$ - $J$ model in two dimensions is consider to be of fundamental to understanding the strongly correlated matter, including high $T_c$ superconductors.
-In a nutshell *extremely correlated Fermi liquid* (ECFL) theory is an analytically method that uses Schwinger's technique of functional differential equations to obtain a Green's function that captures the physics of very strong correlations of lattice Fermions in the $t$ - $J$ model[^2].
+In a nutshell *extremely correlated Fermi liquid* (ECFL) theory is an analytically method that uses Schwinger's technique of functional differential equations to obtain a Green's function that captures the physics of very strong correlations of lattice Fermions in the $t$ - $J$ model[^MS].

-This progam computes the one-electron Green's function characterized by two-dimensional ECFL theory to 2nd order in the [$\lambda$ expansion](https://doi.org/10.1016/j.aop.2015.03.010) as detailed in Ref.[^1].
+This progam computes the one-electron Green's function characterized by two-dimensional ECFL theory to 2nd order in the [$`\lambda`$ expansion](https://doi.org/10.1016/j.aop.2015.03.010) as detailed in Ref.[^PS].

-This program follows the minimal theory for two-dimensional ECFL as explored in Ref.[^2].
-This program has been benchmarked in several studies including one on the elastoresistivity of very strongly correlated metals in two-dimensions as seen in Ref.[^3], the dielectic response in two-dimensional strongly correlated metals as shown in Ref.[^4], and the normal-state resistivity of cuprate superconductors (see Ref.[^5]).
+This program follows the minimal theory for two-dimensional ECFL as explored in Ref.[^MS].
+This program has been benchmarked in several studies including one on the elastoresistivity of very strongly correlated metals in two-dimensions as seen in Ref.[^AS], the dielectic response in two-dimensional strongly correlated metals as shown in Ref.[^SA], and the normal-state resistivity of cuprate superconductors (see Ref.[^SAS]).

 # The spectral function of ECLF theory